talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

 You can include links in messages that you send from the REST API with TalkJS's [link markup](https://talkjs.com/docs/Features/Customizations/Formatting/#links).
 This is useful when you want to send a message to view information elsewhere.
 In this example, we've included a link to the TalkJS [Getting Started guide](https://talkjs.com/docs/Getting_Started/).

+## Send email and SMS notifications

-You can also send an email or SMS notification.
-To test this, the user receiving the notifications needs to have an [email address](https://talkjs.com/docs/Reference/Concepts/Users/#email) and [phone number](https://talkjs.com/docs/Reference/Concepts/Users/#phone).
-The user must also have a [role](https://talkjs.com/docs/Reference/Concepts/Roles/).
-In our example, the user has the `"default"` role:
+TalkJS also lets you send email and SMS notifications along with your messages.
+To test this, you need to provide an [email address](https://talkjs.com/docs/Reference/Concepts/Users/#email) and [phone number](https://talkjs.com/docs/Reference/Concepts/Users/#phone) for the user receiving the notifications.
+You must also give the user a [role](https://talkjs.com/docs/Reference/Concepts/Roles/).
+In our example, we give the user the `"default"` role:

 ```js
 const me = new Talk.User({